Debt is money you owe. We’re talking about the big numbers, not the R6.99 you borrowed from your tjom to buy some NikNaks.

 One more thing you should know - depending on who lent you the money, your debt can be sold to a third-party debt collector to hound you if your payments are late.
 Yikes! 😱

 So these are the types of debt.
-What you may want to figure out next, is whether the debt you have is good or bad (yes, some debt can be considered “good”).
+What you may want to figure out next, is whether the debt you have is good or unhealthy (yes, some debt can be considered “good”).
 Read on to find out!

 Next Article In Series